1Password/terraform-provider-onepassword/CONTRIBUTING.md

 }
 ```

-After copying a newly-built version of the provider to the plugins directory you will have to run `terraform init` again.
-If you forget to do this then Terraform will error out and tell you to do so.
+After copying a newly built version of the provider to the plugins directory, you need to run `terraform init` again.
+Otherwise, Terraform returns an error.

 ## Debugging

-Ensure that the `dev_overrides` block was added to your `~/.terraformrc` file, using `"1Password/onepassword"` as the source.
-Refer to the [Installing the Provider Locally](#installing-the-provider-locally) section for instructions.
+Make sure you add the `dev_overrides` block to your `~/.terraformrc` file (using `"1Password/onepassword"` as the source).
+For instructions, refer to the [Installing the provider locally](#installing-the-provider-locally).

 Build the provider without optimizations enabled: